 When outbreaks occur today, the populations most likely to acquire the illness are infants, preschool aged children, and adults - and these populations are the ones most likely to experience complications or death from the illness.

 We've been told that the point of vaccination is to create herd immunity, that the point of herd immunity is to protect vulnerable populations.
 In contrast, mass vaccination against measles has done the opposite.
 Vaccination has shifted the illness trend, making the vulnerable populations more susceptible today than they were before the vaccine was used.
-Presently, measles outbreaks are still small and infrequent, but based on waning antibody levels, it's likely that outbreaks in coming years are going to grow in size, frequency and severity.
+Presently, measles outbreaks are still small and infrequent, but based upon waning antibody levels and unresponsive booster shots, it's likely that outbreaks in coming years are going to grow in size, frequency and severity.

 When you read the information provided by media and by these various pro-vaccine sources, you come to realize that present theories, statements, projections forecasted, and current statistics gathered, all contradict past messaging.